doubtfire-lms/docs.formatif.io/guides/developer/overview.md

 ![Schema.rb](/guides/overview/schema-ruby.jpg)

-Doubtfire uses the Object model, where all the objects are found in `app/models` folder.
+Formatif uses the Object model, where all the objects are found in `app/models` folder.
 We can then map the "projects" table in schema.rb, to the project.rb object in the `app/models` folder.
 Whereas the "projects" table contains the definition of the attributes of the object, the project.rb object contains the functionality.

 ![Mapping of Projects Table (left) with Project Object (right)](/guides/overview/project-schema-to-object-mapping.jpg)

-Doubtfire utilizes the migrations feature of Active Record to incrementally modify the database, and then regenerate the schema definition.
+Formatif utilizes the migrations feature of Active Record to incrementally modify the database, and then regenerate the schema definition.

 To look into this further, one should look at the various tables in **schema.rb** and their corresponding mappings with